-- □ The CD/DVD-RW (CD/DVD-ReWritable) disc is a data memory medium that can be used to write, erase and rewrite a program or other data. - □ The CD/DVD-R (CD/DVD-Recordable) disc is a data memory medium that can be used to write a program or other data, but once only.
+- □ The CD-RW (CD-ReWritable) disc is a data memory medium that can be used to write, erase and rewrite a program or other data. - □ The CD-R (CD-Recordable) disc is a data memory medium that can be used to write a program or other data, but once only.

-To achieve optimum performance when writing data on a CD-RW/DVD-RW disc, follow these recommendations:
+To achieve optimum performance when writing data on a CD-RW disc, follow these recommendations:

-- To make a CD/DVD-R's data readable on a CD-RW/DVD-RW drive, you need to close the session when you eject it.
+- To make a CD-R's data readable on a CD-ROM drive, you need to close the session when you eject it.
 To complete this process, follow the instructions included with your software. - Only use circular discs.
-Do not use discs with any other shape (star, heart, card, etc.), as this may damage the CD-RW/DVD-RW drive. - Do not strike or shake the computer while writing data to a disc. - For optimal writing speed, deactivate the screensaver before writing data to a disc. - ☐ Memory-resident disc utilities may cause unstable operation or data loss.
-Deactivate these utilities before writing data to a disc. - □ For best results, use CD/DVD-Rs that are compatible with 4x speed, as the software pre-installed on your computer is preset to that speed.
-Your VAIO notebook does not support 1x-writing speed. - ☐ When using a software application to burn CDs/DVDs, be sure to exit and close all other applications. - Never touch the surface of the disc.
+Do not use discs with any other shape (star, heart, card, etc.), as this may damage the CD-RW drive. - Do not strike or shake the computer while writing data to a disc. - For optimal writing speed, deactivate the screensaver before writing data to a disc. - Memory-resident disc utilities may cause unstable operation or data loss.
+Deactivate these utilities before writing data to a disc. - □ For best results, use the CD-Rs that are compatible with 4x speed, as the software pre-installed on your computer is preset to that speed.
+Your VAIO notebook does not support 1x-writing speed. - When using a software application to burn CDs, be sure to exit and close all other applications. - Never touch the surface of the disc.
 Fingerprints and dust on the surface of a disc may cause writing errors. - □ Do not put your VAIO notebook into a power saving mode while using the pre-installed software.